 "I don't know what brought you to this," he murmured, brushing damp locks of hair from her neck.
 "But please let me bring you back.
 Forgive me, Esme."

 And then he flexed his throat to close it.

 It was over in less than five seconds.
 That's all it took for him to sink his teeth into her throat, for warm ambrosia to slip into his mouth and his tongue to caress her, stroking his venom into torn flesh as he trembled with the effort to keep his throat closed.
 His eyes drifted shut, the euphoria beckoning…

-And then came the faint pestering within, urging him to withdraw now.
-He froze, only his jaw moving as he detached, each milimeter of new distance fought for.
-Keeping his eyes shut, he swept his tongue over the wound one last time, and then flung himself away and out the rear driver's side door.
+And then came faint pestering within, urging him to withdraw now.
+He froze, then forced his jaw muscles to work, to relax his bite, like trying to pry open a death grip.
+Finally his teeth slid free, but he kept his mouth in place, blood flowing in.
+Keeping his eyes shut, Carlisle swept his tongue over the jagged flesh, and then flung himself away and through the rear driver's side door.

-Carlisle crashed heedlessly through the woods for several moments and then stopped cold, every muscle coiled as he battled for control.
+He crashed heedlessly through thick branches and then stopped cold, every muscle coiled as he battled for control.